shawngraham/personal-image-search-engine/readme.md

 Then the basic use for llm-clip was passed to the model, asking the model to generate code from that starting point, appropriate to the desired interface.

-This did not work worth a damn.
+This did not work worth a damn. ([This experiment worked marginally better](https://github.com/shawngraham/text-to-kg).)

 So I gave GPT an ipynb notebook that did what I wanted, and told it to derive a flask app, one function at a time.
 That worked marginally better.
 If I was a better coder, I wouldn't have done things like that.
 On the other hand, without gpt, working in small chunks, I would not have attempted this _at all_.